Storytelling with data: 5 steps to inspire action

 - How might you help with those decisions?

-Once you’ve answered the above, keep them in mind as you craft your story.
+Once you’ve answered the above, remember them as you craft your story.

 2. Main characters